 Project Costs: Project cost ranges are provided by activity: 1) engineering activities that includes planning, environmental clearance and final design costs, 2) right-of-way acquisition, and 3) construction.
-Costs are adjusted for inflation to the anticipated mid-point of completing each phase.
+Costs are adjusted for inflation to the anticipated mid-point of completing a phase.
+Appendix B, Dealing with Project Risks, provides more detail on the range of project cost estimates.

 What's changed since last update?
-Contain summaries of the project scope, cost, and schedule changes, if any.
+Contains summaries of the project scope, cost, and schedule changes, if any.